z4kn4fein/stashbox/docs/diagnostics/utilities.md

 ## Can Resolve?
 <!-- panels:start -->
 <!-- div:left-panel -->
-There might be cases where rather than finding out that a service is registered, you are more interested whether it's resolvable from the container's actual state or not.
+There might be cases when rather than finding out that a service is registered, you are more interested whether it's resolvable from the container's actual state or not.

-For example, when the [unknown type resolution](configuration/container-configuration?id=unknown-type-resolution) is enabled, `.CanResolve()` will return `true` when the requested type is resolvable but not registered into the container.
+`CanResolve()` returns `true` when any of the following is true:
+- The given type is registered in the current or one of the parent containers.
+- The given type is a closed generic type and its open generic definition is registered.
+- The given type is wrapped by `IEnumerable<>`, `Lazy<>`, `Func<>` or `Tuple<>`.
+- The given type is not registered but it's resolvable and the [unknown type resolution](configuration/container-configuration?id=unknown-type-resolution) is enabled.

 <!-- div:right-panel -->
 <!-- tabs:start -->
 #### **Generic API**